 12 At the opening, turn your purse right side out.
 Gently push out the curved corners.

 13 Press.
 Use a pressing cloth if your fabric is sensitive.
 Iron well as you continue to open up the fabric.
-Smooth the curves and straightaways, while steaming the wrinkles away.
+Smooth the curves and straightaways while steaming the wrinkles away.

 Purchase or make a binding tape to sew to cover the raw edges inside of your purse.
-This will prevent fraying and create a nice clean finish.
+This will prevent fraying and create a nice, clean finish.

 Skipping the cording?
 Utilize the instructions as they are, but skip step 8.

-* Some products contain affiliate links.
+Some products contain affiliate links.
+When you buy through affiliate links on my site, I may earn a commission; however, this is at no cost to you.
 See the shop page for more information.